lykmast/co-liquid/README.md

 Abstemious functions, together with a new computation of a guaranteed minimum number of co-constructor wrappers, expand the number of functions that are considered to be productive.
 As a result, many new interesting co-recursive functions can be written."

-`zipWith` can be so annotated and typechecks in dafny but it is achieved through syntactic checks and is less general than e.g. sized types.
+`zipWith` can be so annotated and typechecks in Dafny but it is achieved through syntactic checks and is less general than e.g. sized types.

 To sum up: termination/productivity checks for functions are achieved through:
   - co-recursion in part of the co-inductive type (e.g. tail of stream).
-  - decreases clause (manually added with liquidAssert) in inductive calls.
+  - decreases clause (manually added with `liquidAssert`) in inductive calls.

 ## 2. Co-Induction with sized types
 This approach follows Agda's implementation of co-induction as described in [Well-founded recursion with copatterns and sized types](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/39794AEA4D0F5003C8E9F88E564DA8DD/S0956796816000022a.pdf/well-founded-recursion-with-copatterns-and-sized-types.pdf) and [MiniAgda: Integrating Sized and Dependent Types](https://arxiv.org/abs/1012.4896).